-Circle the common nouns used as adjectives.
+The common adjectives are in bold faced type.
 Draw a line to the noun it describes

 - 7. Stephen grabbed his lunch bag and ran out the door. - 8.
 He was going to be late for the newspaper meeting. - 9.
 As the sports reporter, he went to all the games.